dhthwy/r/README.md

 # r

+https://www.youtube.com/shorts/TYNAst2S3jQ - "Haha.
+You are such a real life Walter."

 <img width="573" height="608" alt="Screenshot_20260316_064524" src="https://github.com/user-attachments/assets/a31a2e32-1a51-46e2-8a2a-1e56a55d199e" />

 "That was 20 years ago.
 May be the only photo in existence from that time.
 Fit.
 Healthy.